timothyAgevi/dsa/tutorial/big0/README.md

 3.Reference types are generally O( n), where n is the length (for arrays) or the number of keys (for objects)

 logarithm /exponent of number :number of times you can divide that number by 2 before you get a value that's less than or equal to one
--also refered to as power
+-also refered to as power.
         e.g some searching algorithims, efficient sorting,recursion sometimes e.g 1 :space complexity =0(1)
        function sum(arr){